hiabhinavvv/CCG/readme.md

 ## 📜 License

-MIT License - do whatever the fuck you want with this code.
+MIT License - do whatever you want with this code.
 Just don't blame me if it breaks.